 - They prefer 50 to 60% humidity, so keep them moist by placing them in a pebble tray or misting them daily.

-If you want to see your Christmas plant thrive, let the top few inches of the soil to dry out before watering the plant again.
+- If you want your Christmas plant to thrive, let the top few inches of the soil dry out before watering the plant again.

-- Keep them away from cold drafts, unvented heaters, or rough handling to keep them from wilting due to moisture loss.
+- Keep them away from cold drafts, unvented heaters, or rough handling to prevent wilting due to moisture loss.

 - Mealybugs, scale, and aphids may attack your plant, which you can gently wipe away with a soft cloth or cotton swab dipped in alcohol.